 Runners talk about having a base, and this can be misleading.
-A running base is not just about clocking up the miles over a month or week, but is about clocking up a good base of miles consistently over a period of time.
+A running base is not just about clocking up a certain amount of distance over a month or week, but is about clocking up a good base consistently over a period of time.
 Just about every runner who is able to run consistently ends up breaking through to a new level.

 Try and stay injury-free